 “When you don’t know what you’re living for, you don’t care how you live from one day to the next.
 You’re happy the day has passed and the night has come, and in your sleep you bury the tedious question of what you lived for that day and what you’re going to live for tomorrow.”
 Ivan Goncharov

-How many times we pick up fast food because we are running late and the kids need to get to a sports, drawing or music appointment.
+How many times we pick up fast food because we are running late and the kids need to get to sports, drawing, or music appointment.
 We excuse ourselves this one time because the meeting ran late.
 We resolve to do better next week.
-As days and months pass we just dash our intentions.
+As days and months pass, we just dash our intentions.
 They just can’t jive with our lifestyle at the moment.
-I can’t express how many times I have said when things calm down I will do this or that.
+I can’t express how many times I have said when things calm down, I will do this or that.
 When I do repeat this phrase out loud things only get more complicated.
 I can then blame all my responsibilities for failing my resolutions.
-It becomes my life styles’ fault for my inability to stick with my promises.
+It becomes my lifestyles’ fault for my inability to stick with my promises.

-I appreciate my own good intentions and those of others.
-Now I want to focus on reaching objectives and goals because day after day I see the need to appreciate what matters in my life.
+I appreciate my good intentions and those of others.
+Now I want to focus on reaching objectives and goals because day after day, I see the need to recognize what matters in my life.
 No wonder the elderly hate being old and feeling useless and depressed.
 Most people consider them outdated and helpless.
-Yet if any of us are confined to the house or can’t get involved in a work project we feel denied or treated unfairly.
-Likely if we had more respect for people of all ages, genders etc. we would not have any complaints about getting older.
-It would appear easier to mention to an older person, “how about if you sit and do this job because I know it hurts your legs to stand but you are very capable to achieve this task.
+Yet if any of us are confined to the house or can’t get involved in a work project, we feel denied or mistreated.
+Likely if we had more respect for people of all ages, genders, etc. we would not have any complaints about getting older.
+It would appear more comfortable to mention to an older person, “how about if you sit and do this job because I know it hurts your legs to stand, but you are competent in achieving this task.

-How do we get so busy.
-I reflected on my own schedule and realized that we value work, getting ahead, earning degrees, and gaining money.
+How do we get so busy?
+I reflected on my schedule and realized that we value work, getting ahead, earning degrees, and gaining money.
 These are all material gains.
 Most of us don’t think about human rewards or accomplishments.
-We honestly believe that they just happen and kids will forever love us and our spouses will always understand when we don’t make time for them, and our friends will continually like us even when we focus on having much more material wealth which has now reached an obsession.
+We honestly believe that they just happen, and kids will forever love us, and our spouses will always understand when we don’t make time for them.
+Our friends will continually like us even when we focus on having much more material wealth which has now reached an obsession.

 Personally, the sentiments that filled my soul had so much more to do with inner requirements than outer desires.
 It seems easy to profess but not so easy to explain to someone who is still strategically trying to move ahead in their lives.
 Moving ahead to them is making money and earning titles.
-If I have so many degrees and accomplishments and so do you why would I be impressed with yours?
+If I have so many degrees and accomplishments, and so do you, why would I be impressed with yours?
 All I would be interested in discussing was my own perceived accomplishments when it was my turn to speak.
-I’m not impressing anybody and neither are they.
-Yet we pride ourselves with these successes.
+I do not impress anybody, and neither are they.
+Yet we pride ourselves on these successes.

 “Beyond work and love, I would add two other ingredients that give meaning to life.
 First, to fulfill whatever talents we are born with.
 However blessed we are by fate with different abilities and strengths, we should try to develop them to the fullest, rather than allow them to atrophy and decay.
 We all know individuals who did not fulfill the promise they showed in childhood.
 Many of them became haunted by the image of what they might have become.
 Instead of blaming fate, I think we should accept ourselves as we are and try to fulfill whatever dreams are within our capability.